iagoaquino/pokemonList/README.md

 ## final considerations

-This application was my first connection with angular and ionic so I would it was a pretty good start, thanks to my experience with NestJS I could easily grasp how the Ionic+Angular works.
+This application was my first connection with angular and ionic so I would say it was a pretty good start, thanks to my experience with NestJS I could easily grasp how the Ionic+Angular works.